 How does cardiac drift affect my training?

-Your Polar heart rate monitor can be an invaluable tool during training and competition and this is a very good reason why.
+Your Polar heart rate monitor can be an invaluable tool during training and competition.
 Happy training!